rafaqz/Rasters.jl/README.md

 To make an issue we can fix quickly (or at all) there are three key steps:

+1. Use a RasterDataSources.jl file if you can there are no download hassles.
-1. Include the file in an accessible place on web *without authentication* or any other work on our part, so we can just get it and find your bug.
-You can put it on a file hosting platform (e.g. google drive, drop box, whatever you use) and share the url.
+   Otherwise store a file in an accessible place on web *without authentication* and preferably where you can use `dowload` directly, so we just run the script can spend our time finding your bug.
-2. Add a minimum working example to the issue template that first downloads the file, then runs the function that triggers the bug.
+2. Add a minimum working example to the issue template that first downloads the file with `download`, then runs the function that triggers the bug.
 3. Paste the complete stack trace of the error it produces, right to the bottom, into the issue template.
-Then we can be sure we reproduced the same problem.
+   Then we can be sure we have reproduced the same problem.

 Good issues are really appreciated, but they do take just a little extra effort with Rasters.jl because of this need for files.